 Instead, the loudest, angriest ideas on the Internet are winning.
 By “win,” I mean they spread the fastest and stir up the most outrage.
 Some of these ideas slink from the foulest corners of the virtual world and find a footing in our interconnected actual world.

-Today, New Zealanders are reeling from a terrible tragedy, a monstrous act of violence, born of ideas spread online, broadcast to an Internet audience, and designed to foment discord among them.
+In March of 2019 (when I first posted this story), New Zealanders were reeling from a terrible tragedy, a monstrous act of violence, born of ideas spread online, broadcast to an Internet audience, and designed to foment discord among them.

-The world pauses for a moment as we take this in: Another zealot has cherry-picked a few “ideas” from the deepest, darkest Internet and found in them, somehow, a justification for mass murder.
+The world paused for a moment as we took this in: Another zealot had cherry-picked a few “ideas” from the deepest, darkest Internet and found in them, somehow, a justification for mass murder.
 Ultimately, his target wasn’t only the Muslim community of Christchurch.
 His target was us.
 His stated aim was to sow chaos and stir up fights about diversity and immigration, gun policy, race and religion—to “incite violence, retaliation and further divide,” he wrote.

-We uber-connected, hyper-informed modern humans—Homo Interneticus—have made it easy for him to succeed.
+We uber-connected, hyper-informed modern humans—Homo Interneticus—have made it easy for him and others like him to succeed.
 We are living in the midst of a perfect media storm of circular cause-and-effect: